 "People could catch COVID-19 by touching contaminated surfaces or objects - and then touching their eyes, nose or mouth...
 It is not certain how long the virus that causes COVID-19 survives on surfaces, but it seems to behave like other coronaviruses.
 Studies suggest that coronaviruses (including preliminary information on the COVID-19 virus) may persist on surfaces for a few hours or up to several days."
+Initially the only symptoms I had were chills elight hody.

 Initially, the only symptoms I had were chills, slight body aches, and fatigue.
 I did not have any fever or runny nose.
-However, after six days of self-quarantine, I started to develop a 'dry cough' but no congestion.
+However, after six days of self-quarantine, I started to develop a 'dry cough', but no congestion.
 A few days later, my doctor recommended that I go to the emergency room to have my lungs checked out.
 She called ahead, and I went there by rescue, after informing them of my COVID-19 diagnosis.